-Colin Tabb completed his second season as the head coach of the Western New England University men’s basketball program in 2016-17.
+Colin Tabb completed his third season as the head coach of the Western New England University men’s basketball program in 2017-18.

-Tabb led the Golden Bears to a CCC Tournament appearance in his first season in 2015-16.
-This past winter, senior guard Mike Gelineau became the program's 22nd 1000-point scorer and sophomore guard Mikey Pettway earned All-CCC accolades.
+Tabb led the Golden Bears to a CCC Tournament appearance in his first campaign in 2015-16.
+The following season, senior guard Mike Gelineau became the program's 22nd 1000-point scorer and Pettway earned All-CCC accolades.

 Tabb, a former All-America player at fellow NCAA Division III institution Trinity College, took over as head coach at Western New England on August 18, 2015.
 He replaced Dr. Mike Theulen, Director of Athletics at WNE, who coached the Golden Bears during two stints from 2005-08 and 2012-15.